Monasheta/R-EduDemos/README.md

-# 📚 R-EduDemos: R Education and Demonstration
+# 📚 R-EduDemos: R-Education and Demonstration

 ## 🌟 Welcome to R-EduDemos!